Michael0x2a/curated-programming-resources/resources.md

     - [Learn-C][c-learn-c]
       An interactive online guide that teaches you basic C step-by-step.
 - Books and tutorials (online):
-   -  [Learn C The Hard Way][c-lcthw]
-      Part of the "Learn X the Hard Way" series.
-Assumes you have prior programming experience.
-Currently incomplete, in progress.
    -  [C Programming][c-c-programming]
       One of Wikibooks' featured books.
 Tends to focus on teaching mainly syntax.
 A good starting point and reference.
    -  [Build Your Own Lisp][c-lisp]